Showing posts with label DOMINION. Show all posts

 SCIENCE&ARTWORK | HOKU ARCHEOLOGIST ON CHELOK PEOPLE | PART 1

-*mentions of time and space have been translated to common units
+Note: Time and space units translated to common measures

-"If I knew when the world began, I've would have started my account from there..." - a common ancient saying amongst chelok historians
+"If I knew when the world began, I've would have started my account from there..."
+Common saying among chelok historians

 THE TRIP